 Mexico City is a growing ‘Foodie Destination”.
 Some of our recommendations include:

 Pujol Restaurant: Make sure you try Pujol which is among the most innovative restaurants anywhere.
 Chef Enrique Olvera is a graduate of the Culinary Institute of America.
-It was named Mexico’s Top Restaurant by San Pelligrino and the fifth best in Latin America in 2016.
-It has recently moved from its location on Franciso Petrarca to Tennyson 133 in Polanco.
+It was named Mexico’s Top Restaurant by San Pellegrino and the fifth best in Latin America in 2016.
+It has recently moved from its location on Francisco Petrarca to Tennyson 133 in Polanco.
+The new space is really stunning.

 Maison Belen: Located in Polanco at Emilio Castelar 31 B, this is a fun locals café and bakery which bills itself as a petit bistro and patisserie.
 They have nice outdoor seating as well as a fun indoor lounge area.
 This is where I had Easter brunch with friends.
 The food was good and they had wonderful cookies, croissants and pastries.
 It was a fun atmosphere and the owner, who had lived in France, was fun and friendly.
 Check it out if you want something low key in Polanco.